-APPALACHIAN WRITER-IN-RESIDENCE: NIKKI GIOVANNI
+APPALACHIAN WRITER-IN-RESIDENCE: CHARLES FRAZIER

 This project is sponsored by Shepherd’s Appalachian Studies program through financial support from the West Virginia Humanities Council, the Shepherd University Foundation, the Scarborough Society, and the West Virginia Center for the Book.